Skip to main content

 1. Log in to the NineData Console.

-3. On the page, click on for the target synchronization task.
-The page details are as follows.
+3. On the Replication page, click on the Task ID of the target synchronization task, the page details are as follows.

 result